Attractive Metadata Attack: Inducing LLM Agents to Invoke Malicious Tools: Introduction

 Recent progress has shown that large language model (LLM) agents excel at executing diverse tasks, particularly when equipped with \emph{external tools} for complex decision making and environmental interaction.
 Representative systems such as ReAct~\cite{yao2023react}, ToolBench~\cite{qin2024tool}, and ToolCoder~\cite{ding2025toolcoder} unify planning, flexible tool-calling, and deep integration of heterogeneous resources, thereby markedly improving the automation and generalization abilities of LLM agents in domains including financial analysis~\cite{yu2024finmem}, healthcare~\cite{abbasian2023conversational}, and e-commerce~\cite{zhu2024recommender,xu2025instructagent}.

-However, the tight coupling between LLM agents and an open tool ecosystem is giving rise to a new class of \emph{behavioral security risks}~\cite{zhang2024agent}.
-Beyond traditional concerns over \textit{content safety}~\cite{patil2023can,wei2023jailbroken}—e.g., preventing the model from outputting sensitive or harmful information—adversaries can tamper with the tool-calling chain by manipulating tool outputs~\cite{zhao2024attacks,zhan2024injecagent,jiang2025mimicking}, crafting abnormal execution paths~\cite{wang2024allies}, or injecting malicious prompts~\cite{fu2024imprompter,zhang2024breaking}.
-Such interventions indirectly steer an agent’s decision process, leading to information leakage or task mis-execution.
+However, the tight coupling between LLM agents and open tool ecosystems gives rise to a new class of \emph{behavioral security risks}~\cite{zhang2024agent}.
+Beyond traditional concerns over \textit{content safety}~\cite{patil2023can,wei2023jailbroken}-e.g., preventing the model from outputting sensitive or harmful information-adversaries can tamper with the tool-calling chain by manipulating tool outputs~\cite{zhao2024attacks,zhan2024injecagent,jiang2025mimicking}, crafting abnormal execution paths~\cite{wang2024allies}, or injecting malicious prompts~\cite{fu2024imprompter,zhang2024breaking}.
+Such interventions indirectly steer the agent’s decision-making process, leading to information leakage or task misexecution.
 For instance, a prompt-injected agent may inadvertently call a tool and reveal private data, or may corrupt user inputs in an e-commerce or medical scenario, causing severe consequences.

-These attacks primarily rely on the direct alteration of prompts or the tool-calling chain~\cite{yu2025survey}.
+These attacks primarily rely on the direct alteration of prompts or the tool‐calling chain~\cite{yu2025survey}.
 In contrast, we identify a subtler yet powerful attack surface: manipulating the metadata (e.g., name, description, and parameter schema) of a malicious tool to induce an LLM agent to invoke it.
-We formalize this new threat as the Attractive Metadata Attack (AMA) (see Figure~\ref{fig:AMA}).
+We formalize this new threat as the Attractive Metadata Attack (AMA) (see Figure~\ref{fig:AMA_intro}).
 AMA exploits the fact that current LLM agents typically determine tool invocation based on the user's query, the task context, and the metadata associated with each available tool.
-In this context, an attacker can legitimately craft the tool’s metadata, imbuing it with properties that make it disproportionately attractive to the agent, thereby increasing its likelihood of being preferred over benign tools.
+In this context, an attacker can legitimately craft the tool’s metadata, imbuing it with properties that make it disproportionately attractive to the agent, thereby increasing its likelihood of being chosen over benign tools.
 This attack requires neither modifying the prompt template nor accessing model internals, yet it enables long-term and stealthy control over the agent’s behavior.